jassler/dailycodingproblems/README.md

 This repository aims to solve questions asked from the daily-coding-problem website: <https://www.dailycodingproblem.com/>

 Parts of this README have been auto-generated.
-If new problems are added or the command line arguments change, run `ptyhon update_readme.py` (Python version 3) to update this README.
+If new problems are added or the command line arguments change, run `python update_readme.py` (Python version 3) to update this README.

 ## Usage (`*`)